brown-ccv/jupyterhub-docker-images/README.md

  - `-c`: class name (string)
  - `-s`: class season/semester (fall, summer, spring)
  - `-t`: target in docker file (string  – `base`, `r_lang` or `r_julia`)
- - `-p`: python version (i.e 3.9 if ommited defaults to 3.10)
+ - `-p`: python version (i.e if ommited defaults to 3.9)
- - `-q`: wheter to install sqlite kernel (ommit the `-q` tag if sqlite is not required)
+ - `-q`: whether to install sqlite kernel (ommit the `-q` tag if sqlite is not required)

-The example below shows creating a class specifying an older version of python (3.9).
-Omitting the `-p` argument will use the default version (currently 3.10).
-The default python is configured in the `docker-compose.yml`.
+The example below shows creating a class specifying the python version.
+Omitting the `-p` argument will use the default version (currently 3.9).
+The default python is configured in the `add_class.sh`.
 ```bash
 # e.g
 cd dev/